 Breeding of the Moorish Idol

 The Moorish idol, like its surgeonfish cousins, are pelagic, meaning it's a free-spawner or egg-scatterer that spawns in groups.
 The female ejects her small eggs in the water column after which the male swims over and through the egg cloud fertilizing as he goes.
-The female produces hundreds of eggs at a time a number of times per year, usually in the spring and summer months.
+The female produces hundreds of eggs at a time several times per year, usually in the spring and summer months.

 The clear, fertilized eggs float to the surface and join the stream of plankton where the larva feed and develop into miniature adults.